duanze/LitePreferences/README.md

 p.edit().putString("preference_key", "new value").commit();
 ```

+As you see,just initialize the LitePrefs once,you can read and write SharedPreferences everywhere.

 2.You can just put your preference key in the strings.xml,because you can use them like this:
 ```
 // read